-Initial Power up: After 30 seconds of igniter warm-up the gas valve (24 VAC) will then open.
+- The inducer will pre-purge for 30 seconds 6. at high speed and reduce to low speed.
+The igniter will start its warm up as follows: Initial Power up: After 30 seconds of igniter warm-up the gas valve (24 VAC) will then open.
 The igniter circuit will stay energized for 3 seconds after the gas valve opens.
 After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warm-up is reduced by 3-seconds on each subsequent call for heat until ignition failure occurs.
 Upon ignition failure, the warm-up is increased by 3-seconds on the next try.
 If successful, the timing remains fixed at this level.
 In general, whenever ignition failure occurs the warm-up interval is increased by 3-seconds on the next try.
 And if successful, it remains there.
-Minimum and maximum warm-up time limits are set at 6 and 54-seconds, respectively.

-- 7. The furnace control must prove flame via the flame, the flame sensor 5 seconds after the gas valve opens.
+Minimum and maximum warm-up time limits are set at 6 and 54 seconds, respectively. - 7.
+The furnace control must prove flame via the flame sensor 5 seconds after the gas valve opens.
 If flame is sensed, all burners are on and the igniter cools off.
 If no flame is sensed, the gas valve closes immediately and the inducer continues to run.
-A second trial for ignition (step 6) begins if no flame is sensed.
-On the fifth try for ignition, the furnace control is locked out and the red LED will blink 4 times repetitively.
+A second trial for ignition (step 6) begins if no flame is sensed on the fifth try for ignition, the furnace control is locked and the red LED will blink 4 times repetitively.
 The thermostat must be opened for at least ten seconds to reset the furnace control after a lock out.
 Otherwise, the furnace will attempt another ignition sequence in 1 hour. - 8.
-The furnace control energizes the circulating air blower on the heating speed 30 seconds after the gas valve circuit is energized. - 9.
-When the thermostat has been satisfied, gas valve is de-energized. - 10.
+The furnace control energizes the circulating air blower at a lower speed.
+On a call for high fire (W2 closed), furnace will operate at high fire and then the blower ramps to the airflow selected for heating. - When the thermostat (W2) has been satisfied, high fire of the gas valve is de-energized and then operates back at low fire.
+Main blower stages to lower speed.
+Low fire (W1) is satisfied, the low fire will be de-energized. - 10.
 The inducer is de-energized after a 30 second postpurge.

-- 11. The furnace control keeps the circulating air blower energized for 120 seconds (factory set) or 60, 90, or 180 seconds (field adjustable).
-(See Figure 20.) - 12.
-Abnormal conditions: If a limit opens during operation, the inducer and circulating air blower continue to operate.
+- 11. The circulating air blower remains on for 120 seconds. - 12.
+Abnormal conditions: If a limit opens during operation, the inducer blower continues to operate.
 The gas valve is de-energized immediately.
-The blowers continue to operate until the limit closes.
-When the limit closes the inducer blower is de-energized immediately.
-The circulating air blower continues to operate for the specified delay (factory set at 120 seconds).
+The inducer blower continues to operate until the limit closes, then is de-energized.